 Why You Need a Lawyer for Charges of False Reporting to Authorities

-If you’ve been charged with False Reporting, don’t hesitate to contact an aggressive criminal defense lawyer who can advocate on your behalf.
+If you've been charged with False Reporting, don't hesitate to contact an aggressive criminal defense lawyer who can advocate on your behalf.
 When it comes to crimes involving the police, DAs, judges, and juries tend to be biased.
-Don’t stand alone in the courtroom – work with a skilled and affordable defense attorney to ensure you get the best possible outcome in your case.
-Here at the O’Malley Law Office, we fight to win.
+Don't stand alone in the courtroom – work with a skilled and affordable defense attorney to ensure you get the best possible outcome in your case.
+Here at O'Malley and Sawyer, LLC, we fight to win.

 Colorado False Reporting Statute: C.R.S.
 18-8-111

 “A person commits false reporting to authorities if:

 (I) Causes by any means, including but not limited to activation, a false alarm of fire or other emergency or a false emergency exit alarm to sound or to be transmitted to or within an official or volunteer fire department, ambulance service, law enforcement agency, or any other government agency which deals with emergencies involving danger to life or property; or

 (II) Prevents by any means, including but not limited to deactivation, a legitimate fire alarm, emergency exit alarm, or other emergency alarm from sounding or from being transmitted to or within an official or volunteer fire department, ambulance service, law enforcement agency, or any other government agency that deals with emergencies involving danger to life or property; or